platform-mesh/example-httpbin-operator/README.md

 ## Description

-The httpbin-operator implements a multi-cluster control mechanism for managing HttpBin deployments:
+The example-httpbin-operator implements a multi-cluster control mechanism for managing HttpBin deployments:

 1. The `HttpBin` custom resource (CR) serves as the primary user interface for requesting HttpBin instances in the remote cluster
 2. When an `HttpBin` CR is created, the operator automatically creates a corresponding `HttpBinDeployment` CR in the remote cluster